maybebyte/anthesis/software.md

 # Software I use (Desktop/Laptop)

-This page primarily exists for two reasons: a) for those interested in my workflow b) to document things for myself.
-Granted, one may argue that `pkg_info -mz` would accomplish the same thing, to which I'd reply that I like to ramble and this is a more symbolically meaningful way to represent this information given that the software is organized by type.
+This page primarily exists for two reasons:

+1. To inform those interested in my workflow.
+1. To meaningfully document the software I use for my own reference.

 Here are some resources that I find useful: